thinus-k2/testGitHub/testMD.md

 # K2 JSSP Share OAuth Setup

 To use the JSSP broker with ShareDo, you need to use OAuth Authentication.
-So when you setup the Service Instance you will need to choose an OAuth resource that can get and use token from ShareDo.
+When you setup the Service Instance you will need to choose an OAuth resource that can get and use token from ShareDo.

 There are 2 parts:
   - ShareDo OAuth setup